grisoniFr/whales_descriptors/README.md

 *[pandas](https://pandas.pydata.org)

+A guide to the correct installation is provided in the following paragraph.

+### Preliminary steps
 It is suggested to run all the calculations within an RDKit environment.
 The environment can be created with conda as follows:
 ```